2026-05-27 19:28:02 | EST

-QXO Beacon Hostile Bid - reflects changing financial market conditions and broader investor sentiment.
+QXO Beacon Hostile Bid - reflects broader US market developments, trading activity, and sentiment trends.
 Building-products distributor QXO has escalated its pursuit of Beacon by launching a hostile takeover bid, taking the offer directly to shareholders after Beacon’s board repeatedly rejected earlier approaches.
 The move may signal intensifying consolidation pressures in the building materials industry.

 Live News